pabloduran016/Spy4Cast/README.md

     spy4cast.errors.TimeBoundsSelectionError(Spy4castError, ValueError): Exception raised when checking a slise that has non-valid time constraints

-    spy4cast.errors.PlotSavingError(Spy4castError): Exception raised when there is an error while saving the plot

     spy4cast.errors.PlotShowingError(Spy4castError): Exception raised when there is an error while showing the plot